“Sluggards do not plow in season; so at harvest time they look but find nothing” (Proverbs 20:4, NIV).

 I'm embarrassed to admit that I don't know much about farming, even though I grew up in a small town where almost everyone was a farmer and I married into a farm family.
 My father-in-law and brothers-in-law are incredible farmers, and being in their family I have learned that farming is a lot more scientific than putting seeds in the ground and waiting for them to grow.
 Every spring, I ask my father-in-law when they will start planting, and his answer is different every year.
 It depends on the weather, the ground moisture, the soil conditions, and many other variables.
 Just like waiting too long to plant yields a poor harvest or no harvest, planting too soon has the same effect.
 The point is not to plant early or late, the point is to plant in season.
 For farmers, timing is critical to success.

 The same is true for many things in life.
 Timing is important to success.
-Jumping the gun before you’re ready often leads to failure.
-Waiting too long out of fear or laziness often leads to miss opportunities.
+Jumping the gun before you're ready often leads to failure.
+Waiting too long out of fear or laziness can cause missed opportunities.
 My prayer for the week is that God will give us the wisdom to know when the season is right, when the opportunity is ripe, and when the timing is good.